step-engine/step-engine/README.md

 The purpose of the event store:
 * transparency in production - you know exactly what business logic *has been* executed and especially what *has not* been executed.
 This is important both in successful -and error mode.
-* being able to retry - retry is done by loading the events for a particular workflow id and then publish the last saved event.
+* being able to retry - retry is done by loading the last event for a particular workflow id and then let the workflow handle the event.
 That will trigger the failing step again.
-* continue workflow upon callback - all events are loaded for a particular workflow id before publishing defined trigger domain event (that will continue the workflow).
-Note that the workflow id is a callback id given to some external process (before waiting).
+* continue workflow upon callback - all events are loaded for a particular workflow id before letting the workflow handle the domain event.
+Note that the workflow id is the callback id given to some external process (before waiting).
+The same principle is used for the domain event id, so that the next step can be triggered.

 Let the EventStore class implements the *EventListener* interface so that domain events can be received.
 Upon receive append the event to the store using the EventRepository that is injected.
 Implement your own EventRepository using the below interface:
 ```
-dk.ngr.step.engine.repository.EventRepository
+org.step.engine.repository.EventRepository
 ```
 ### Note
 Because of the listener pattern, the logic of the EventStore is removed from the business logic which makes the code clean and the unit test much simpler.
 The Json format is used in the event store when writing and reading domain events.